kozaka93/kozaka93/README.md

 Working as a Research and teaching assistant in [MI2DataLab](https://mi2-warsaw.github.io/) and  Senior Data Scientist at [Quantee](https://quantee.ai/)

 My professional interests include modeling, interpretable machine learning, and data visualization.
-More about my [experiences](https://github.com/kozaka93/resume/blob/main/README.md).

 In addition, I draw, my [graphics](https://github.com/kozaka93/DataScienceGraphics) for Data Science 🎨 and publish posts as part of the [ResponsibleML](https://medium.com/responsibleml) blog 📝